Best Hiking Watch For The Trail Less Traveled

 • Water-resistant

-With its simple and straightforward design, we put forward the Casio ProTrek PRW-3500 T-7RC as our top pick for best watch for mountaineering and, a contender for the best ABC watch to boot.
+With its simple and straightforward design, we present the Casio ProTrek PRW-3500 T-7RC as our top pick for best mountaineering watch, and a contender for the best ABC watch to boot!

 Like its cousin the Casio Pathfinder, the ProTrek has a solar-powered battery that will allow it to function for five to six months without the need for recharging.